 - Pour the cool chicory coffee.

-- Add milk, cream or coconut milk
+- Add milk or cream

 - Stir and enjoy!